Putting Our Faith Into Action

 Morning prayer is said Tuesday, Wednesday, and Thursday morning prayer at 9:00.

-Members and visitors gather after the morning services for fellowship in the narthex.
+Members and visitors gather after the Sunday morning 10 am service for fellowship in the narthex.
 Other gatherings include: Tuesday morning book club, a Friday morning “Examining Christianity” group, quarterly Locust & Wild Honey meals in homes, a summer family picnic, and an annual auction.
 In addition, the rector leads a parish tour every other year.
-Trips include Turkey (2016) to visit the ruins of the seven churches named in the book of Revelation and the upcoming trip to Great Britain (2018) to visit Anglican sites.
+Trips include Turkey (2016) to visit the ruins of the seven churches named in the book of Revelation and Great Britain (2018) to visit Anglican sites.

 Growing as Christian Disciples